mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 The capability of vessels generally increases alongside the size of formation they are assigned to.
-Since most major K’kree warships carry a complement of robotic fighters and can thus provide their own close escort, there are relatively few ships optimized for the escort role.
+Since most major K'kree warships carry a complement of robotic fighters and can thus provide their own close escort, there are relatively few ships optimized for the escort role.
 This leads to the deployment of all-big-ship forces